fawad-sh/discount_codes_api/README.md

   - ```
   python3 -m venv discount_codes_api
   cd discount_codes_api
-  source bin/activate  (for Mac OS and Linux) or scripts/activate.bat (for Windows OS)
+  source bin/activate  (for Mac OS and Linux)
   ```
 - Install the libraries and setup the database
   - goto discount_codes_api 📁
   - Install the dependencies
   - ```pip3 install flask, flask-SQLAlchemy, flask-marshmallow, marshmallow-sqlalchemy ``` (refer to requirement.txt 📄)
+- Create the database, Seed the database (refer to next section)
 - Lets run the app 💻 and test the endpoints using Postman 🏤 or web browser 🌍
   ```
   flask run